cerner/cerner.github.io/source/_posts/2014-09-26-closures-and-currying-in-javascript.md

 I will supply code samples. `//>` denotes an output or return.

-Before discussing closures, it is important to review functions.
+Before discussing closures, it is important to review how functions work in JavaScript.

 ## Introduction to functions
 If a function does not have a return statement, it will implicitly return undefined, which brings us to the simplest functions.